sbExperiential/sbxDocs/sbX360/README.md

 Z-Cam Controller for the SBX 360

 # Camera Connection
+This guide **requires** the use of a seperate USB Network Adaptor.
+This is **NOT** the adaptor that connects the computer to the SBX Router.
 1. Connect the GL-MT1300 Power.

 2. Reset the GL-MT1300 by pressing and holding the reset button for **15 seconds**